Communications System Toolbox

 The Doppler spectrum of the 1st link of the 2nd path is estimated from the complex path gains and plotted.

-The theoretical rounded Doppler spectrum is overlaid to the estimated Doppler spectrum.
-We observe a good fit between both.
+The theoretical rounded Doppler spectrum is overlaid on the estimated Doppler spectrum.
+We observe a good fit between them.

 The Doppler spectrum for the 2nd link of the 2nd path is also estimated and compared to the theoretical spectrum.
-We also observe a good fit between both.
+We also observe a good fit between them.

 For each path, we plot the fading envelope waveforms of both transmit links.
 We can observe a correlation between the fading envelopes.